aaronmsoto/sustainability-demos/README.md

 # sustainability-demos
 A repo to publish demonstrations on how to leverage cloud technologies to help solve sustainability challenges.
-The first demo is coming soon (Oct 2023) and hopefully others follow!
+The first demo is coming soon (Oct 2023) and others will follow!

 ## Demo 01: Large-scale Emissions Calculations via AWS Guidance for Carbon Data Lake
 #### Status: Coming Oct 2023